-If you are a business owner it is highly recommended that you are aware and your team is aware about Email phishing campaigns and are kept up to date.
+Business owners should ensure their team stays updated and knowledgeable about email phishing campaigns.
 Almost every week there is news about phishing campaign stealing.
 Scams cost Australians more than $100M a year and this is just the reported amount, quite sure the amount which is not reported would be quite more than what has been reported.

-The Australian government is doing a great job and regular publishing information [https://www.cyber.gov.au/acsc/register] One can register as an individual , businesses, large organisation and organisations at [https://www.cyber.gov.au/acsc/register] and be kept in the loop, They even have a quiz about the same .
+The Australian government is doing a great job and regularly publishing information [https://www.cyber.gov.au/acsc/register] One can register as an individual, business, or large organization at [https://www.cyber.gov.au/acsc/register] and be kept in the loop, They even have a quiz about the same.

 Why are Email Phishing attacks so common?

-- Tricking users to click on links in the email which leads to spoofed websites and then pass on sensitive information.
+- Tricking users to click on links in the email leads to spoofed websites and then passing on sensitive information.
 Or

 - Tricking users to click on links in the email to install malware on their machine.

-We ran some quick test on the members of the chambers of commerce and the numbers can speak for themselves
+We ran some quick tests on the members of the chambers of commerce and the numbers can speak for themselves

 |Greater Springfield Chamber of Commerce|